LilyTao0531/2023-09-11-git_history/README.md

   - `revert <SHA1>`: undos the changes in the commit specified in `<SHA1>`
   - test git diff
-  - test git diff again
+  - test git diff again with git stash